 Hit the Parks and Dance in the Puddles

-The parks will be much quieter on a rainy day in Orlando and lines will be a lot less.
+The parks will be quieter on a rainy day in Orlando and lines will be less.

 Disney Imagineers certainly knew Orlando had rain when they designed the parks.
 Many attractions are covered or indoors and there’s only a handful that close during a downpour.

-Don’t worry about missing that magical parade at Magic Kingdom on a rainy day.
-A few raindrops never stopped Disney dosing out the magic.
+Don’t worry about missing that magical parade at Magic Kingdom on a rainy day either.
+A few raindrops never stopped Disney dishing out the magic.
 They created the Rainy Day Character Cavalcade especially for visitors who brave the rain in Orlando.

-Dancers grab their galoshes, a few characters climb into vehicles and the rest splash through the puddles along the parade route as happy as ever.
+Dancers grab their galoshes, characters climb into covered vehicles and the rest splash through the puddles along the parade route as happy as ever.
 It’s always smiles and pure magic at Disney, rain or shine.

 The only park most people avoid on a rainy day is Animal Kingdom because it’s virtually all outdoors.
 But that can actually be a great park to visit in the rain.
 The animals love the rain, they won’t be heading indoors anytime soon, so make the most of a quiet park and enjoy up close animal encounters without the crowds.